Business Administration – Management Applied Science (B.A.S.)

 BUS 380 | Human Resources Management (3 credit hours)

 Students will gain an understanding of the basic concepts associated with human resource management and learn how to plan and implement strategies for efficient management of a firm’s most critical resources-employees.
 Recruiting, selecting, evaluating, developing, and compensating employees is emphasized, while legal issues, managing in a union environment and contemporary issues in human resources management will also be covered.

 BUS 493 | Team Design and Performance (3 credit hours)

 This course examines the design and performance of work and decisional teams including team composition, authority, communication, roles, support, and leadership.
 This course will prepare the student to be a successful team member and leader by exploring team evolution, self-management, and conflict resolution.
 This course is recommended for juniors and seniors in any degree program.

 BUS 495 | Business Policy (3 credit hours)

 This course requires students to demonstrate the ability to analyze a firm’s internal and external environments and to apply concepts, theories and analytical models related to the formulation and implementation of business-level and corporate-level strategies through critical thinking and problem solving.
 The student communicates solutions to case scenarios both in writing and through oral presentations.
 The influence of other functional areas on strategic thinking emphasizes teaching students the linkage between strategic problems, management interpretations, solutions, and firm performance.
 This senior level seminar is the capstone experience and senior competency course for Bachelor of Science in Business Administration and Bachelor of Applied Science in Management students and should be taken in the last year of study.

-Prerequisite required: For Seniors Only
+Requirement Group: For Seniors Only